justinseby/justinseby/README.md

 ### Hi there 👋 I'm Justin Seby,

-A computer Science and engineering graduate who is passionate about Machine learning, AI, Big Data and Data Science.
-Ex -software engineer.
+A polyglot software engineer who is passionate about Machine learning, AI, Big Data and Data Science.

 - ⚡ **Fun fact:** I **strongly** believe in the *Chaos theory*: Even in unpredictable environments with seemingly random oddities and irregularities lies a predictable & sensible pattern not seen initially.